 Write some goals for yourself and focus on them every day.

 What would you love to do if you had the opportunity?

 What have you always wanted to do but never dared to do it?

 Where would you live if you had the opportunity?

 What would you be doing in your life if you truly loved yourself?

-Unless we can love ourselves and know what we want from life we just follow the lead of others so take time to discover what you want and need from life in order to feel good.
-Find out what your needs are and honour those needs.
+Unless we can love ourselves and know what we want from life we just follow the lead of others so take time to discover what you want and need from life to feel good.
+Find out what your needs are and honor those needs.